Nioux/AideDeJeu/Data/spells_vo.md

 • While the target is cursed, your attacks and spells deal an extra 1d8 necrotic damage to the target.

-A _<a href="https://www.aidedd.org/dnd/sorts.php?vo=remove-curse">remove curse</a>_ spell ends this effect.
+A _[remove curse]_ spell ends this effect.
 At the DM's option, you may choose an alternative curse effect, but it should be no more powerful than those described above.
 The DM has final say on such a curse's effect.

 **_At Higher Levels_**.
 If you cast this spell using a spell slot of 4th level or higher, the duration is concentration, up to 10 minutes.
 If you use a spell slot of 5th level or higher, the duration is 8 hours.
 If you use a spell slot of 7th level or higher, the duration is 24 hours.
 If you use a 9th level spell slot, the spell lasts until it is dispelled.
 Using a spell slot of 5th level or higher grants a duration that doesn't require concentration.